 Letter disputing deposit deductions Send this to your landlord if you dispute any deductions taken from your deposit ( ie, high cleaning charges, high decorating costs etc)

 Asking for deposit to be refunded when landlord has not protected the deposit - Send this to your landlord/agent only if your deposit HAS NOT BEEN SECURED in a tenancy deposit scheme

 Asking for my deposit to be refunded when my deposit has been secured in a TDS - Send this to your landlord/agent if your deposit HAS BEEN SECURED in a tenancy deposit scheme

 Letter before action after a tenancy has ended - Send this to to your landlord or agent if your deposit HAS BEEN SECURED in a tenancy deposit scheme

 Asking your landlord to release you from your contract early A letter to send if you want to negotiate release from your tenancy agreement early.

 Other housing issues

-Asking for details of your landlord- send this to your lettings agent asking for them to provide you with your landlords name, address and contact details
+asking for landlord’s details letter- send this to your lettings agent asking for them to provide you with your landlords name, address and contact details

 UUK Code - This leaflet gives information about the service you should receive from your landlord if you live in a property managed by Sheffield Hallam University.

-ANUK Code- This provides information on the service you receive living in private halls
+ANUK Code- This provides information on the service you should receive living in private halls

 Can’t find what you’re looking for or need further help?
 Don’t hesitate to contact us on 0114 225 4148